Ridzz23/cse15l-lab-reports/LabReport1.md

 <br>

 ![Image](cd_file.png)
-> The `cd` command does not accept a file as an argument.
-Here I have provided `Hello.java` as the argument and therefore it has caused an error.
+> The `cd` command does not accept a file as an argument as it can not "change directory" to a file path.
+Here I have provided `Hello.java` as the argument and therefore it has caused an **error**.
 Hence the current working directory does not change.
 The current working directory remains `home/`.
 <br>

 ---